jgonera/openopj/docs/opj_format.markdown

 General observations
 --------------------

-* Files seem to be divided into blocks sperated by line feeds (0x0A).
+* Files are divided into fragments sperated by line feeds (0x0A).
-* Integers are little endian.
+* Numbers are little endian.

-### Size blocks
+### Blocks

-4-byte blocks seem to indicate the size of the following block (most likely in case it contains 0x0A as its data in which case it could not be treated as a regular block separator).
+4-byte fragments usually indicate the size (uint32) of the following fragment.

-    0x0000, 4 bytes, uint32
-      Size of the following block.
+Such a 4-byte fragment and a following fragment together form a block.

-Sometimes there are 4-byte blocks filled with 0s.
-There is no zero-length block following them.
-They seem to serve as a separator of file sections and can appear in groups (often of 2 or 3, sometimes 5) if several nested sections end.
-They can also indicate an empty block.
+Sometimes there are 4-byte fragments filled with 0s.
+There is no zero-length fragment following them.
+Such a single 0 size fragment is called a null block.

+Null blocks seem to serve as a separator of file sections (especially lists, i.e. sections that contain other sections) and can appear in groups (often of 2 or 3, sometimes 5) if several nested sections end.

+In block descriptions the relative offsets refer to the offset in the second fragment.
+Likewise, the size of a block is the size of the second fragment.

 File structure